privacybydesign/irma-frontend-packages/yivi-core/README.md

-# YIVI core
+# Yivi core

-This package contains the state machine for implementing YIVI flows. `yivi-core` itself does not provide any real functionality.
+This package contains the state machine for implementing Yivi flows. `yivi-core` itself does not provide any real functionality.
 Plugins can be registered at the state machine and the plugins then provide the functionality depending on the state the state machine is in.
 The plugins can also request state modifications to the state machine.

-YIVI core can be initialized in the following way:
+Yivi core can be initialized in the following way:

 ```javascript
 const YiviCore = require('@privacybydesign/yivi-core');